ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 Next, you can compile and load your code onto your board.
 If you are unfamiliar with how to compile and load code, please look at the Mbed OS quick start tutorial.

-Once you have compiled your code and loaded it onto your board, open a serial terminal, and connect it to the board.
+After you have compiled your code and loaded it onto your board, open a serial terminal, and connect it to the board.
 View the output:

 ```
 --- Terminal on /dev/tty.usbmodem146103 - 9600,8,N,1 ---